 Oh, interesting.
 For me, it's definitely the self-doubt.
 If I believed in myself more, I'd work faster.
 What about for you?

 Self-doubt for sure.
 For me, that can only be quelled by writing.
 When I'm the most anxious, I write almost frantically, as though I am trying to write my way out of something, which I suppose I am.
-I think also this:
+I think also this, from the ever-wise George Saunders:

 The biggest obstacle I’ve encountered (and one I am still encountering) is that I have a tendency to want to coast.
 That is, to show up in the morning and sort of go on auto-pilot, being very sure of myself and my project, without being willing to really dive in, change course, find some new energy in the story, reject what I think I know about it.
 That’s an ongoing challenge, I think.
-And not just in writing.” – George Saunders
+And not just in writing.

-I love that, from the ever-wise Saunders.
-I feel like to resist coasting, falling back on what you already know how to do, pushing yourself in the right ways, is always a huge challenge.
+I love that.
+To resist coasting, falling back on what you already know how to do, pushing yourself in the right ways, is always a huge challenge.

 That's very well put.
 Yes.
-I also write a lot when I'm anxiousbut often, I write these fragments or scenes that I don't know what to do with.
+I also write a lot when I'm anxious—but often, I write these fragments or scenes that I don't know what to do with.
 I write best when I'm not worried about what it is I'm writing.
 I just follow the sound and the flow, you know?

 Absolutely yes.
 It's the best feeling.
 Getting lost in it.